3LENDERMAN/Fireplace_thermometer/README.md

-Here’s the improved and more polished description for your GitHub project:

----

 # Fireplace Thermometer

 This project measures the temperature inside a fireplace but can be adapted for any application requiring temperature measurements in the range of **-30°C (-22°F) to 120°C (248°F)**.